OffchainLabs/arbitrum-classic/docs/Rinkeby.md

 ./scripts/arb_deploy.py validator-states --password=P8ssW0Rd
 ```

 `arb_deploy.py` takes a path to the validator-states created in the previous step.
 Unlike the blockchain docker image, the validators can be stopped and restarted without losing any state.
-The password argument is used to security the validator keystore.
+The password argument is used to secure the validator keystore.